Rutto17/Smart-Contract-Wallet/README.md

-# The implementation of the Smart Contract Wallet
+# The implementation of a Smart Contract Wallet

 ### Requirements: